 Grisel is bi-lingual in Spanish and in English.

-Jill is a Quality Initiatives Coach, certified Preschool CLASS Observer, and an instructor for Expanding Quality for Infants and Toddlers (EQIT) and Strengthening Families.
-She holds an AAS in Early Childhood Education from CCD and a Bachelor’s degree Organizational Management from Ashford University, San Diego, CA. She is happily married to her husband Phil, and between the two of them, they share a beautiful extended family of six and one adorable grandson.
+Jill is an Early Childhood Quality Coach, certified Preschool CLASS Observer, and an instructor for Expanding Quality for Infants and Toddlers (EQIT) and Strengthening Families.
+She holds an AAS in Early Childhood Education from CCD and a bachelor’s degree in Organizational Management from Ashford University, San Diego, CA. She is happily married to her husband Phil, and between the two of them, they share a beautiful extended family of six and one adorable grandson.